 Buy Directly from Local Producers

-This, in turn, will encourage more community spirit.
+Therefore, you will encourage more community spirit.
 You get to know your producers and build a relationship with them.
 This relationship will allow you to help them by buying regularly from them and it will help you by the producers rewarding your loyalty with deals.